LittleSmile05/Course-website/README.md

 # Course-website
-Simple course website with HTML,Css and JS
+Simple course website with HTML,Css and JS.Every HTML file has its own js and css codes in their file.